Polish watchdog could let some banks pay higher dividends

-WARSAW (Reuters) - Poland’s financial regulator KNF may allow some of the best capitalized banks to hand back their entire 2013 profits to their shareholders after capping dividend payouts since 2009.
+WARSAW, Oct 8 (Reuters) - Poland’s financial regulator KNF may allow some of the best capitalised banks to hand back their entire 2013 profits to their shareholders after capping dividend payouts since 2009.

 Hoping to prevent significant capital outflow that could weaken banks in times of an economic slowdown, KNF had prevented banks from paying more than three-quarters of their profits as dividends.